Skip to Main Content

 In October 2020, the U.S. Department of Justice announced that Goldman’s Malaysia subsidiary had pled guilty to violating the Foreign Corrupt Practices Act (“FCPA”) which criminalizes the payment of bribes to foreign officials, and that Goldman had agreed to pay $2.9 billion pursuant to a deferred prosecution agreement.
 This amount includes the largest ever penalty under the FCPA.

 On June 28, 2021, The Honorable Vernon S. Broderick of the U.S. District Court for the Southern District of New York sustained Plaintiff's complaint in a 44-page published opinion.
 On July 31, 2023, the Court granted Plaintiff’s motion to amend the complaint to conform the pleadings to the evidence adduced during discovery, which is now complete.
-Plaintiff moved for class certification in November 2021.
-That motion is pending before the Court.

-Read Second Amended Class Action Complaint Here
+Read Third Amended Class Action Complaint Here

 Read Opinion and Order Granting and Denying in Part Motion to Dismiss Here